ImperialCollegeLondon/fair-data-repository/docs/customisation.md

 and the application UI is updated to remove links and references to communities in key places.

-This has been implemented by the following changes:
+This has been implemented through the following changes:

 - Hiding UI links to pages for creating or listing communities [PR #97].
 - Updating links to create a new deposit to have the "icl" community pre-selected.